 Does Insurance Cover Clutch Replacement?

-The clutch is responsible for engaging and disengaging the engine from the transmission, allowing the driver to shift gears.
+The clutch engages and disengages the engine from the transmission, allowing the driver to shift gears.

 The clutch cover is a metal housing that encloses the clutch assembly and provides protection and support.
-It is typically bolted to the engine’s flywheel and has a diaphragm spring that applies pressure to the clutch disc, which engages the transmission.
+It is typically bolted to the engine’s flywheel and diaphragm spring, which applies pressure to the clutch disc, which engages the transmission.

 A problem with the clutch cover can cause issues with the clutch system, such as slipping, difficulty shifting gears, or a burning smell.
 In some cases, the clutch cover may need to be replaced to restore proper function to the clutch system.